Prostatitis is a major issue for the male population. With a prevalence rate of 8.2%, it is affecting people’s quality of life.

 - Having a tube inserted inside the urethra (typical procedure for draining the bladder)

+So, now you know what the prostatitis diagnosis process looks like.
 There are multiple types of prostatitis with a range of various symptoms.
 Although the condition can take a toll on your emotional and physical health, you can get the symptoms under control with on-time treatment and proper antibiotic therapy.
-Consult with your doctor to find the ideal management option for your health state.
+Therefore, you should consult with your doctor to find the ideal management option for your health state.